orgarcia-cs/ATTiny10_3LED_BLINK/README.md

 SOT23_Socket.jpg - Future task, make this into a board to load on Arduino for free chip programming.

+PulseWaveForms.png - a description of the waveform produced.

 README.md - This file
 LICENSE - Rights and limitations declaration.